sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/devkit_offline_use.md

     repo init -u https://github.com/sel4/sel4test-manifest.git
     ```

-Note that Git might request a username and email, which can be any string and does not have to be associated with a Git account.
+Note that Repo might request a Github username and email.
+For read-only access, any string can be provided, but for write access a Github account will be required.

 3. Once the initialisation has completed, a synchronisation must be performed in order to download the source code from the various repositories.
 To do this run `repo sync` from the same folder.